 Dr. Aaron Wallis earned his BA in Psychology from Texas Tech University and his PhD in Counseling Psychology from the University of Northern Colorado.
-While in graduate school, Dr. Wallis was able to explore a few areas of clinical interest through research: substance use (marijuana), social skill development, and social media.
-Not only did he study these concepts through research; he was also able to hone his clinical skills working directly with young adults in several college counseling centers including Grand Valley State and the University of Colorado.
+While in graduate school, Dr. Wallis was able to explore a few areas of clinical interest through research: substance use (cannabis), social skill development, and social media.
+Not only did he study these concepts through research; he was also able to hone his clinical skills working directly with individuals in several college counseling centers including Grand Valley State University and the University of Colorado.

 Growing up in a military family, Dr. Wallis had the privilege of living in many fascinating places before moving to his beloved state of Colorado.
 When he’s not working, he likes to “get lost” in the wilderness with his wife and their dogs.
 He enjoys biking, swimming, exploring new food and places, and generally being active and outside.
 He is also working on what may be a lifelong challenge of bringing Texas BBQ to Colorado.